Royston Tan

+Background

 Tan is a graduate from Temasek Polytechnic, where he studied Visual Communications.
 He first came into prominence through his short films: Sons (2000), Hock Hiap Leong (2001), 48 on AIDS (2002), Mother (2002) and 15 (2002).
-He has so far directed four features.
+He has so far directed six features.

+In 2021 he was selected as a jury member for the Sonje Award at the 26th Busan International Film Festival.

+He was appointed creative director of the Singapore National Day Parade in 2020 and 2023.
+In 2023, Tan was one of the eight assentors appointed for eventual president-elect Tharman Shanmugaratnam in the 2023 Singaporean presidential election.